apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    # yum -y install mysql-server

+This should install MySQL 5.x, as of the time of writing this guide.
 With MySQL now installed we need to make a few configuration changes to /etc/my.cnf.
 Specifically we need to add the following options to the [mysqld]
 section: